 - Celebrate!
 DEO will celebrate with the community and formally recognize the major successes accomplished to date.

 - Share your success and engage in the network.
-The community will engage in the Competitive Florida network and share their success story and accomplishments with other communities working to increase their competitive advantage.
+The community will engage in the Competitive Florida network and share its success story and accomplishments with other communities working to increase their competitive advantage.
 The goal is to create a network of vibrant communities and passionate leaders who gain ideas on how to reach their goals through the experience of others.